niall-m/Udemy/graphQL_react/notes.md

         - changes a bit when wrapping a mutation => `props.mutate`
 - **query variables** for mutations
     - provides data from react component class to gql query
+    - named mutation syntax
-    - changes mutation syntax: add name, parameter and parameter type to mutation declaration
+        - add name, parameter and parameter type to mutation declaration
-        - named mutation, can be used as a function in app that takes customizable arguments
+        - can be used as a function in app that takes customizable arguments
             - `mutation AddSongFunc($title: String) { addSong(title: $title) { id, title }}`
             - `mutation NameOfMutation($variableName: Type) { query(argumentName, $variableName) { properties returned } }`
+            - basically same syntax for named queries
+            - add `!` to enforce validation
+                - `query SomeQuery($id: ID!)`
     - function is passed to component through `props.mutate`, which accepts a *query configuration object*
         - arguments (query variables) are passed through *variables* property
             - `this.props.mutate({ variables: { title: this.state.title } })`
+    - `props.mutate` returns a promise
-    - *props.mutate* returns a promise, which can help ensure user navigation only after a mutation has been successfully submitted to the server
+        - can help ensure user navigation only after a mutation has been successfully submitted to the server
         - `.then(() => navigate n stuff).catch(() => handle validations n stuff)`
             - also a good spot for loader logic
+    - passing *query variables* to a *mutation* is very different from passing variables to a *query*
+        - `this.props.mutate({ variables })` vs `export default graphql(query)(Component)`, respectively, for example
+        - remember, queries are executed automatically by GQL, but mutations are called invoked by dev
+        - Apollo provides an (extremely ugly) interface to inject vars into query (specifically, into graphql wrapper)
+            - graphql wrapper function accepts second argument: object with `options` property, return a callback
+            - NB: graphql has access to component `props`, which we pass as an argument to the options callback
+            - return `variables` object, similarly to calling mutation
+            - nest query variables in variables object: `variables: { id: props.params.id }`
 - beware Apollo query caching, list fetching
     - queries are executed when component mounts, but not if query was cached from previous mount
     - example: ItemList component loads, executes query